Breaking News: Kentucky Medical Marijuana Scams (2025-2026):

 🚩 Red Flag: Anyone claiming their certificate works in multiple states is stretching the truth.
 At best, it’s a misunderstanding.
 At worst, it’s a scam.

-Act IV: The Real Way Forward—MMJ Health
+Health Act V: The Real Way Forward — MMJ Health

 Here’s the part patients rarely hear: